katahiromz/vista2xp/README.md

 - Please don't convert the system files.
 - It doesn't make sense to use on the compressed files.
 Please use on the installed/expanded files.
-- DOTNET and x64 are not supported yet.
+- DOTNET, DirectX 10 and x64 are not supported yet.

+If you are lacking DirectX 10 support, take a look of this: [https://km-software-directx-10.apponic.com/](https://km-software-directx-10.apponic.com/).

 ## Contact Us